descope/descope-java/README.md

 ### Run an example

-1. Make sure that the main Descope java-sdk is installed in the local MVN.
+1. Make sure that the main Descope java-sdk is installed in the local Maven.
 Run this in the main folder.
    ```bash
    mvn install
    ```
-2. Run this command in your project to build the examples.
+2. Run this command in your project to build the example in the `examples/management-cli` folder.

    ```bash
    mvn package